Learning Outcomes

 - Assault is the intentional tort of causing reasonable apprehension of imminent harmful or offensive contact.

-- No physical contact is required for assault (unlike battery).
+- No physical contact is required for assault; that is the domain of battery.

-- The claimant’s apprehension must be reasonable and of imminent contact.
+- The plaintiff’s apprehension must be both actual and reasonable, and of an imminent contact.

-- Defenses include consent, self-defense, defense of others, and limited defense of property.
+- Defenses to assault include consent, self-defense, defense of others, and limited defense of property; deadly force is not justified solely to protect property.

 Key Terms and Concepts